 - Found by a court in a domestic relations proceeding under Title 26 RCW to have sexually abused or exploited any minor or to have physically abused any minor;

 - Found in any disciplinary board final decision to have sexually abused or exploited any minor or to have physically abused any minor: or

-- Convicted of a crime related to drugs: manufacture, delivery, or possession with intent to manufacture or deliver a controlled substance.
+- Convicted of a crime related to drugs: manufacture, delivery or possession with intent to manufacture or deliver a controlled substance.

-For purposes of this policy, unsupervised means not in the presence of another employee or volunteer and working with children under sixteen years of age or developmentally disabled persons.
+For purposes of this policy, unsupervised means not in the presence of another employee or volunteer and working with children under 16 years of age or developmentally disabled persons.
 The disclosure will be made in writing and signed by the applicant and sworn to under penalty of perjury.
 The disclosure sheet will specify all crimes committed against persons.

-Prospective unsupervised staff members who will have regularly scheduled unsupervised access to children will have their records checked through the Washington State Patrol criminal identification system and through the Federal Bureau of Investigation.
+Prospective unsupervised staff members, who will have regularly scheduled unsupervised access to children, will have their records checked through the Washington State Patrol criminal identification system and through the Federal Bureau of Investigation.
 The record check will include a fingerprint check using a complete Washington state criminal identification fingerprint card.